 A survey of the major achievements in agriculture, spanning its origins until the present.
 Particular emphasis on agricultural-related activities in Europe and North America.
 The role of Indigenous peoples and women in agriculture, world food issues, and the environmental consequences of modern agriculture.

-Aggies take Grow the Future Gala online, raise $10,000 to donate to local non-profit organization Ag for Life
+Aggies Grow the Future Gala raised $1800 to donate to local non-profit organization Do More Ag Foundation to support mental health within the agriculture industry

 Career Bridge: Centre for Work-Integrated Learning and Career Development